noyanc/ofxAndroidUtilities/README.md

 # ofxAndroidUtilities
 Some utilities and helpers for openFrameworks-Android

-This software is a Android addon for openFrameworks with MIT Licence.
+This software is a openFrameworks-Android addon with MIT Licence.
 You can visit http://openframeworks.cc for more information about how to use openFrameworks and its addons.

 PLEASE NOTE THAT THIS ADDON IS EXPERIMENTAL!
 IT WOULD BE GREAT IF YOU CAN WRITE ME YOUR RESULT!